seattlehomebrew/seattlehomebrew.github.io/_posts/2013-07-20-apple-brown-betty-fall-ale-small-batch-brew-day.md

     I cut the apples into chunks and discarded the cores before puréeing.
 Just like the apricot purée for the [Apricot Honey Wheat Ale](http://seattlehomebrew.com/2013/06/09/apricot-honey-wheat-ale-brewday), I heated the apple purée to ~160-170 degrees to get rid of any baddies.
 After cooling a bit, I put the apple purée in a mesh grain sack (to keep it from turning into a huge mess) added it to the secondary fermentation.
 I also added a single cinnamon stick.</li>

       * **Transfer and add purée**
-        I don&#8217;t usually transfer for secondary fermentation.
+        I don't usually transfer for secondary fermentation.
 But since the primary was in a carboy I did transfer to a bucket for secondary fermentation because of the apple purée.
 One week later (August 1) I pulled the sack of apple purée out of the fermentation bucket, but left the beer (and cinnamon stick) for another few days.</ul>